danielroe/roe.dev/content/blog/today-is-your-day.md

 <img src="/img/today-is-your-day/state-of-js-nuxt-positivity.png" alt="A chart of meta-framework positivity, showing Nuxt rising to #4 in 2024, from #7 in 2023." height="1104" width="2148">
 </a>

-We're rising both in retention, positivity and awareness compared to other meta-frameworks.
-I don't claim credit for that - but it's a pleasure to be a part of the community that make that possible.
+We're rising in retention, positivity and awareness compared to other meta-frameworks.
+I don't claim credit for that - but it's a pleasure to be a part of the community that makes that possible.

 This isn't a zero-sum game.
 Nuxt doesn't 'lose' when other frameworks do well.
 I want to see our community characterised by the kind of relentless kindness that (I firmly believe) will in the end lead to continued growth and success.

-The [unjs project](https://github.com/unjs) is an example of our communitment to go further, together, and I'm delighted to see [other](https://analogjs.org/) [frameworks](https://start.solidjs.com/) [are](https://tanstack.com/start) joining us in building on top of [Nitro](https://nitro.build/).
+The [unjs project](https://github.com/unjs) is an example of our commitment to go further, together, and I'm delighted to see [other](https://analogjs.org/) [frameworks](https://start.solidjs.com/) [are](https://tanstack.com/start) joining us in building on top of [Nitro](https://nitro.build/).

-I've spent most of this year focusing on improving the _stability_ and _trustworthiness_ of the Nuxt ecosystem in the run-up to the release of Nuxt v4, but that has meant feeling a little bit lost in the details.
+I've spent most of this year focusing on improving the _stability_ and _trustworthiness_ of the Nuxt ecosystem in the run-up to the release of Nuxt v4, but I do feel a bit lost in the details.

 I have managed to launch a few projects, from [Nuxt Fonts](https://github.com/nuxt/fonts), [unifont](https://github.com/unjs/unifont), [page-speed.dev](https://github.com/danielroe/page-speed.dev) to smaller ones like [oxc-walker](https://github.com/danielroe/oxc-walker), [impound](https://github.com/unjs/impound), [errx](http://github.com/unjs/errx), [zero-vue](https://github.com/danielroe/zero-vue), [nuxt-workers](https://github.com/danielroe/nuxt-workers) or [nuxt-rebundle](https://github.com/danielroe/nuxt-rebundle).

-Nevertheless it feels like my idea list is overflowing, and I would _love_ more time to create features or launch new projects! ✨
+Nevertheless it feels like my idea list is full to overflowing, and I would _love_ more time to create features or launch new projects! ✨

 - **Next year, I want to do more _pioneering_**.

 ## You’re off and away!

 I _love_ coding.
 It's fun and my hobby.
-I don't have an objective to be 'active' every day.
+I don't have an objective to be 'active' on GitHub every day.
 But, as it happens, I have been.

 <figure class="my-4">
 <a href="https://git-wrapped.com/profiles/danielroe">